 Going to college.
 These words once suggested brick buildings on campus, sidewalks crowded with students, professors teaching in classrooms, and noisy dorms even at midnight.

-For many adults today, it simply makes more financial and logistical sense to take college classes online, especially for people who:
+For many adults today, it makes more financial and logistical sense to take college classes online, especially for people who:

 How Does Online College Work?

-- Flexibility: Some courses require you to log in at specific times; others are more self-paced (though with deadlines).
+Flexibility: Some courses require you to log in at specific times; others are more self-paced (though with deadlines).
 Most of Purdue University Global’s classes comprise two components: online classroom time and live seminars.
 Online classrooms are open 24 hours a day, whereas live seminars are hosted at specific times.

-- Timelines: Some online colleges follow traditional semester time frames; others break the school year into smaller segments.
+Timelines: Some online colleges follow traditional semester time frames; others break the school year into smaller segments.
 For example, you might have class every day, complete assignments and tests every week, and finish that course in a month.

 How to Overcome Challenges at an Online School

 Support: In a traditional classroom, getting help can be as easy as raising your hand or knocking on your professor’s office door.
-Distance learning means being comfortable with using electronic means to communicate with faculty.
+Online learning means being comfortable with using electronic means to communicate with faculty.
 At Purdue Global, faculty, staff, and students use email and message boards to make communication as easy as possible.
 We also offer online tutoring and paper review sources in our Academic Success Center.

-- Socializing: You may feel somewhat isolated when you take classes from the comfort of your home.
+Socializing: You may feel somewhat isolated when you take classes from the comfort of your home.
 However, many online classrooms offer the opportunity to interact with your instructors and other students in discussion forums and group projects.
 You might also find further opportunities to engage with others.
-Purdue Global, for instance, offers more than 30 student clubs and organizations.
+Purdue Global, for instance, offers more than 25 student clubs and organizations.